-The purpose of this document is to describe the recommended level of effort for assessing impacted sites in Atlantic Canada.
-It provides guidance for data required to generate Atlantic RBCA Tier I RBSLs, Tier II PSSLs and Tier II SSTLs.
+The purpose of this document is to describe the recommended BMPs for assessing impacted sites in Atlantic Canada.
+It provides guidance for assessment data to apply Tier I RBSLs or Tier II PSSLs and to generate site specific Tier II SSTLs.